-Some foods to add into your diet that improve gut health and fertility include prebiotics, like bananas, oats, pistachios, quinoa, and chia, and probiotics/fermented foods like kombucha, kimchi, kefir (these naturally contain probiotics).
+Some foods to add to your diet that improve gut health and fertility include prebiotics and probiotics like:

-To help you get started in healing your gut and improving your fertility, we rounded up three easy, delicious recipes.
+To help you get started on healing your gut and improving your fertility, we rounded up three easy, delicious recipes.
 They contain prebiotics and probiotics and fit right into a complex, nutrient-rich diet.

 Mango Cardamom Kefir Lassi from Food, Pleasure, & Health

 Ok, so this is not exactly a meal.
 But the mango Cardamom Kefir Lassi drink can be traded in for your early morning coffee.
 The energy boost at the start of your day will be appreciated.
 As you’re trying to conceive, you should probably cut down on the caffeine, anyway.
 Kefir is also one of those key ingredients in promoting great gut health — it has good gut bacteria that is thought to be better than the bacteria in yogurt.